Some people think on-page SEO is just throwing your keywords on the page.

 38. Are your images sized appropriately?

 Your images should be sized and uploaded as the size they’ll appear on your page.
-This prevents image downsizing, which will help improve your page’s loading speed.
+The goal is to prevent image downsizing, which will help improve your page’s loading speed.

 39. Are your images compressed?